 The price depends on the maximum number of learners that can sign in with the LMS each month and starts at $4/month per learner.
 However, to get an exact price, you’ll need to contact Adobe.

-SAP Litmos is an eLearning platform for business that combines an LMS with a robust course library and has a decent suite of content authoring features.
-You can create quizzes and surveys, assemble simple text pages with information, embed content from other websites, and add ready-made courses.
+SAP Litmos is an eLearning platform for business that combines an LMS with a robust course library and has a decent set of content authoring features.
+You can create quizzes and surveys, assemble simple text pages with information, embed content from any site, and add ready-made courses.
 The platform also enables learners to record and upload their own videos that can be assessed through an AI engine based on keywords and rate of speech, as well as by coaches or managers.

 There’s also a lot to unravel about the integrations in Litmos.
 It is integrated with several webinar platforms, services like Zendesk or BambooHR, and with almost all other web apps via API.